 It could be either of an adware or browser hijacker type.
 Either way, the presence of this program on your device could be misused by its unidentified owners for the collection of various details of yours.

 What Is Chrome Redirect Virus?

 The actual redirect virus keeps appearing on the Google browser as users report.
 The redirect will stick to the browser with the goal to force you to visit bogus websites.
 Make sure that you do not open any of the presented links and that you do not click on advertisements and pop-ups that can constantly show up.

-Chrome redirect virus is a term used to describe issues that redirect your browsing sessions to suspicious websites.
-Such issues are usually caused by potentially unwanted programs that infiltrate your system without your knowledge.
-So in case your browser is constantly loading some strange web pages that present questionable content, you need to scan your system for any present undesired apps.
-Keep up with our article to find out how to remove Chrome redirect virus and secure your PC.
+Issues with Chrome are usually caused by potentially unwanted programs that infiltrate your system without your knowledge.
+So in case, your browser is constantly loading some strange web pages that present questionable content, you need to scan your system for any present undesired apps.
+In this article, we will explain how to remove the redirect virus from Chrome.

 |Name||Chrome Redirect Virus|

 |Short Description||Aims to heavily modify web browser settings in order to collect data and display redirects and other types of ads.|

 |Symptoms||The software may slow down your computer by displaying various advertisements.
 It may also change your search engine or install extra undesired applications.|